Why Cheap Websites End Up Costing Small Businesses More in 2026

 - Security updates & monitoring

-- Daily backups & malware scans
+- Backups & malware scans

 - Performance optimization

-- US-based support (same-day response)
+- US-based support with clear response expectations

 Jessica M., Marketing Consultant